WELCOME TO ANIMAL-RIGHTS-ACTION.COM!

 Animal welfare: Concerned with improving and upholding standards for exploited animals used for human gain.

-It is common for animal rights supporters to also support animal welfare, as animal welfare is better than nothing.
+It is common for animal rights campaigners to also support animal welfare, as animal welfare is better than nothing.

 “The greatness of a nation and its moral progress can be judged by the way its animals are treated” ~ Mahatma Gandhi